Newfoundland and Labrador Offshore Regional Assessment of Exploratory Oil and Gas Drilling

 How did the Newfoundland and Labrador Regional Assessment process work?

-The Regional Assessment Committee was required to hold, at minimum, face-to-face meetings in Newfoundland and to open a window for public commentary on its draft report.
+The Regional Assessment Committee was required to hold, at minimum, face-to-face meetings in Newfoundland and to provide the public with an opportunity to provide comments on its draft report.
 The Committee was required to complete its work by “Fall 2019”, which it interpreted as December 2019.
 The initial deadline was later extended to February 2020.

 - Commercial fisheries;